ababier/open-kbp/README.md

 ## Competition results
 The OpenKBP Challenge attracted 195 participants from over 28 counties.
+The competition started February 21, 2020 and concluded on on June 1st.
 A total of 1750 submissions were made to the validation phase by the 44 teams (consisting of 73 people) who made at least 1 submission.
 In the testing phase, 28 teams (consisting of 54 people) made submissions.
 The top teams in this competition were:

 ### First place

-**Dose and DVH stream**: Fuxin Ji, Dashan Jiang, Qi Wu, and Shuolin Liu, *LSL AnHui University*, Anhui University , China.
+**Dose and DVH stream**: Fuxin Ji, Dashan Jiang, Qi Wu, and Shuolin Liu, *LSL AnHui University*, Anhui University, China.

 ### Runners-up